pietroreggiani/pietroreggiani.github.io/_pages/home.md

   image: /assets/images/yellowstone3.jpg
 ---

-I am a 5th year PhD candidate in Finance at New York University Stern School of Business, expecting to graduate in spring 2023.
+I am a 5th year PhD candidate in Finance at New York University Stern School of Business. <br>
+I am currently on the job market, expecting to graduate in spring 2023.

 My research fields are climate finance, empirical macroeconomics and behavioral finance.

+My references are Robert F. Engle, Simone Lenzu and Johannes Stroebel.

-Please feel free to contact me at the links provided on this website, or at the following address:
+Please feel free to contact me at the links provided on this website, thank you for your interest.
-NYU Stern School of Business, Department of Finance <br>
-44 West 4th Street, 9th floor, 10012 New York